-"Some young men actually think Axe body spray will drive women crazy," he said.
+People also succumb to the "buy this, get this" imagery used in ads, he said.
+"Some young men actually think Axe body spray will drive women crazy," Reichert said.
 "But brand impressions are shaped by images in advertising, too.
 Arguably, Calvin Klein and Victoria's Secret are not much different than Hanes or Vassarette, but perception studies show those brands are perceived as 'sexy,' and some customers want that."

-Ads were categorized based on the models' clothing, or lack thereof, and physical contact between models.
+The ads were categorized based on the models' clothing, or lack thereof, and physical contact between models.

 "Our findings show that the increase in visual sexual imagery over the three decades of analysis is attributable to products already featuring sexual content in ads, not necessarily widespread adoption by other product categories," Reichert said.
 "Specifically, alcohol, entertainment and beauty ads are responsible for much of the increase."